kubetail-org/edge-csrf/packages/node-http/README.md

 # Node-HTTP

-This is the documentation for Edge-CSRF's Node `http` module integration.
+This is the documentation for Edge-CSRF's Node built-in http module integration.

 ## Quickstart